averycrespi/vtt-bridge/README.md

 Make sure that you clicked the `www` link.
 The URL should end with `?frame`.

-**Why does the extension need to "Access your data for www.dungeonmastersvault.com and app.roll20.net"?**
+**Why does VTT Bridge need to "Access your data for www.dungeonmastersvault.com and app.roll20.net"?**

-The extension needs to add buttons to Dungeon Master's Vault and enter chat messages on Roll20.
+BTT Bridge needs to add buttons to Dungeon Master's Vault and enter chat messages on Roll20.
 VTT Bridge will not make any changes to your content or account on either site.

+**Do I need to have any specific content on Roll20?**

+No. Any Dungeon Master's Vault content (including homebrew) will work, regardless of your Roll20 content.

+**Do I need to have a Plus/Pro subscription on Roll20?**

+No. VTT Bridge works with a basic (free) Roll20 account.
+The extension will not generate any subscriber-only commands.

 **I found a bug!
 What should I do?**